Python for Formula Authors

 Python declarations for applications

-Formulae for apps that require Python 3 should declare an unconditional dependency on "python@3.x".
-These apps must work with the current Homebrew Python 3.x formula.
+Formulae for apps that require Python 3 must declare an unconditional dependency on "python@3.y".
+These apps must work with the current Homebrew Python 3.y formula.

 Installing applications

-Applications should be installed into a Python virtualenv environment rooted in libexec.
+Starting with Python@3.12, Homebrew follows PEP 668.
+Applications must be installed into a Python virtual environment rooted in libexec.
 This prevents the app’s Python modules from contaminating the system site-packages and vice versa.

 You can use brew update-python-resources to help you write resource stanzas.
 To use it, simply run brew update-python-resources <formula>.
 Sometimes, brew update-python-resources won’t be able to automatically update the resources.
 If this happens, try running brew update-python-resources --print-only <formula> to print the resource stanzas instead of applying the changes directly to the file.
 You can then copy and paste resources as needed.

 If using brew update-python-resources doesn’t work, you can use homebrew-pypi-poet to help you write resource stanzas.
-To use it, set up a virtualenv and install your package and all its dependencies.
-Then, pip install homebrew-pypi-poet into the same virtualenv.
+To use it, set up a virtual environment and install your package and all its dependencies.
+Then, pip install homebrew-pypi-poet into the same virtual environment.
 Running poet some_package will generate the necessary resource stanzas.
 You can do this like:

 # Use a temporary directory for the virtual environment